 When a borrower fails to make mortgage payments or breaks another commercial loan condition, such as failing to maintain a debt ratio demanded by the lender, a business may face foreclosure.
 Foreclosure is the legal process by which a lender takes back property pledged as collateral for a loan.

 Each state has its commercial foreclosure laws.
 The essential information about business real estate foreclosures is included below.

 At Point Acquisitions, we constantly evaluate the situation on the market so we could always provide solid advice to our clients including about commercial property foreclosure.

 There are hundreds of billions of dollars of bridge debt coming due – most of which was underwritten to be refinanced at 4% interest rates.
 It’s possible that many of these “syndicator” deals will either sell for less than the value of their purchase or be foreclosed upon, depending on how predatory their lender chooses to be.

 Many investors failed to secure long-term fixed debt when it was possible.
 Unfortunately, most wanted the higher upside of a bridge and ignored the increased risk.

-The market will show what happens next, but we anticipate an uptick in foreclosures in the coming months.
+The market will show what happens next, but we anticipate an uptick in commercial building foreclosures in the coming months.